Candidates should possess one of the following:

 MRes degrees can be studied as a stepping stone to doctoral level study or as a standalone qualification for those interested in research careers in industry.

-Students spend one third of the course studying four taught modules, and the remainder of their time is focused on an in-depth research project.
+Students spend one third of the course studying four taught modules which follow a common framework, and the remainder of their time is focused on an in-depth research project.
+The area of research and title of the research project are agreed with a dedicated supervisor.
 The courses are delivered in one or two-week blocks throughout the academic year.

 - a thorough understanding of your chosen area of study

 - practical and technical skills relevant to your subject

 - the ability to formulate and test an hypothesis and draw valid conclusions